PlayQ/unity-uitest-tool/README.md

 When you click on `GameObject` during `Unity` play mode, `Flow Recorder` takes click coordinates and uses `UnityEngine.EventSystems.EventSystem` class to raycast by these coordinates to find `GameObject` under click.
 Then `Flow Recorder` looks through a list of all existing `assertations` and checks which `assertation` could be applied to `GameObject`.

-For example, if you click on text - all `assertations` that compares text labels would be available.
+For example, if you click on text - all `assertations` that compare text labels would be available.
 Common `assertations`, like `Is Enable` or `Is Exist` are available for any `GameObject`.
 By default, `Flow Recorder` supports only `Unity UI`.
 If you want support `GameObjects` that doesn't contain any UI components or use custom `assertations` you have to implement custom `assertation method`.
 Please read below how to [extend](#extending-test-tool) `UI Test Tool`.

 ### Recording a new test

 Launch the game in editor, press `Start Record` button, perform any actions you need in the game.
 You can change assertation types or parameters and change order during test recording or after it.

 When test recording is over press `Stop Record` or exit play mode.
-Press `Generate Code and Copy` - to obtain code for test.
-Then you can paste generated code to your own test class.
+Press `Generate Code and Copy` - to obtain a code for the test.
+Then you can paste the generated code to your own test class.

 Also, you can create new assertation for the object by `Right Click` to it in the hierarchy and select `Create Assertation`.